 As I've remarked before, and undoubtedly will remark again frequently in these articles, the pre-internet world now looks like a very strange place.
 For it was a place where if you missed a movie or a TV show, it was pretty gone forever.
 Now it is true that the dawning of the age of home video and cable TV had brought us endless repeats and boxed sets of video cassettes, but these were just primitive, crude ancestors of the on-demand playground we now have, the all-you-can-eat digital sweetshop that never closes.
 However for many decades, before VCRs and cable/satellite telly, there was another medium in which films and TV shows lived on, a strange netherworld where old favourites could be re-lived.
 Well, in part anyway.
 Welcome to the strange world of the tie-in record!

 Hence in 1969, the LP BBC Sound Effects No 1 was unleashed upon an unsuspecting world.
-And evidently the platter sold well, despite having a somewhat specialised market, and soon further volumes were hitting the records stores.
+Now a vinyl LP composed of just audio effects might not have seemed the most commercial venture, but evidently the platter sold well, despite having a somewhat specialised market, and soon further volumes were hitting the records stores.
 The early volumes were simply assortments of useful sound effects, but as the series progressed they began to specialise, with Volume 10 being titled Music and Sounds for Home Movies.
 Judging from the track-listing, the home movies in question weren't the sort you mucky sods are looking up online these days.
 With tracks entitled "The Aegean", "Spain" and "Effects (French cafe)" I'm guessing this LP was intended for use with cine films of people's holidays.
 Although I grant you that "Effects (Dutch Carnival With Chair Dance)" does sound like an euphemism, and "Cup Bells, Vase Drum" could be a misprint...
 But moving on!

 And the themed approach continued with the next release, for Volume 11 was entitled Off Beat Sounds - and from the collection of splashes, creaks, squeaks, and doooinnnnnnng! noises, I'm guessing this was designed for amateur comic capers.
 Although if you were to argue that most home-filmed smut would benefit from a swannee whistle or two, I wouldn't disagree.
 But the discussion of the acoustic choices in what they used to call "stag reels" aside, it was with the release of the next volume that things got really exciting!